marcosgvjunior/Biomarker-Guided-scRNA-Seq-Cancer-Attractor-Analysis/README.md

    These are the activation adjacency matrices corresponding to the GRN dynamic model.

 ## Usage
-1. **Data**: Input scRNA-Seq data in a normalized count matrix format with adjacency matrices corresponding to the GRNs' activation and inhibition interactions.
+1. **Data**: Input scRNA-seq data in a normalized count matrix format with adjacency matrices corresponding to the GRNs’ activation and inhibition interactions.
-2. **Clustering**: Select the desired biomarker dimensions to identify the confidence regions to investigate for the presence of cancer attractors.
+2. **Clustering**: Select the desired biomarker dimensions to identify the confidence regions to investigate the presence of cancer attractors.
 3. **Attractor Inference**: Refine attractor identification using stochastic simulations.
 This step could be adjusted accordingly, changing the size of confidence regions, regulation functions, range of parameter investigation, and more specific technical configurations.

 ## Dependencies